 To work efficiently, the human brain requires a constant supply of oxygen.
 A person who has stopped breathing will start to suffer irreversible brain damage within 3-4 minutes.
-It is with this in mind that a Carer aims to provide basic life support to the casualty by administering an adequate supply of oxygen to the casualty until breathing and/or circulation returns, or until professional medical assistance arrives e.g. the ambulance or doctor.
+It is that a Carer aims to provide basic life support to the casualty by administering an adequate supply of oxygen to the casualty until breathing and/or circulation returns, or until professional medical assistance arrives e.g. the ambulance or doctor.